squawai/squawai.github.io/memo/index.md

 2. I don't write in perfect English.
 3. I aim to capture what my life is like so I can remember it.
 4. I don't try to entertain others.

+## 2024/06/17

+### Three Good Things That Happened Today

+* My wife treated me to a massage.
+* My wife did a lot of household chores.
+* Thanks to my wife, I managed to complete more work and research tasks than I had planned.

 ## 2024/06/16